thanhhung0112/Template-Matching/README.md

 ## Introduction
-This repository aims to detect multi same objects in one image for grasping robot
+This repository aims to detect multi same objects in one image for grasping robot using YoloV8 and some traditional techniques in computer vision via OpenCV-Python
 ## Getting Started
 Clone this repository and install all dependencies
 ```bash